girder/girder_worker/docs/developer-docs.rst

     pip install -r requirements.txt

-    # If you plan on developing the worker, you will also want to do:
+    # If you plan on developing the worker, you will also want to install system packages and Python requirements:

+    # Command for Ubuntu
+    sudo apt-get install libxml2-dev libxslt1-dev

     pip install -r requirements-dev.txt

 Test it: ::